Video: Setting Up a Small Woodworking Shop

 It's roughly 11 by 11 and it has enough tools in it that you can build almost any kind of woodworking project.
 Plus, there's room to park a car while you're working.
 The key is we keep everything we can mobile so that when we're done, we can park the second car.
 Now, I'm going to give you a tour of this entire shop and show you how we got so much efficiency into such a small space.

 Another key to working in a small space is flexibility.
-For example, by mounting this Triton spindle sander to Rocklers new face plate here, we can mount it in the table.
+For example, by mounting this Triton spindle sander to a baseplate here, we can mount it in the table.
 Now, you have two tools in the footprint of one, it's perfect.
 Now, for table saws core to your shop, almost everybody will also want a sliding miter saw.
-We put ours on a rolling cart so that you can use it here in the shop or if you have longer pieces, you can roll it out into the driveway.
+We put ours on a rolling shop stand so that you can use it here in the shop or if you have longer pieces, you can roll it out into the driveway.
 It's very handy.

-Also, we have this wall-mounted power strip that has task lighting, USB charger, and a place to set your phone.
-Moving on down the line, we come to this T-Track assembly table.
+Also, we have this wall-mounted power station that has task lighting, USB charger, and a place to set your phone.
+Moving on down the line, we come to this T-Track table top.
 It's the new smaller size from Rockler, so it's perfect for a small shop, but it makes use of all of Rockler's T-Track assemblies.
 Of course, if you have enough space, you can always get the bigger one.
 Let's take a quick look behind the curtain, more about that in just a minute.

 Bright, even lighting makes your time in the shop safer, more efficient, and so much more pleasant.
 Here we've used for 5,000 lumen led lights ganged together and it makes all the difference.
 Finally, I want to tell you about one of my favorite fixtures in this small shop setting.
 I think you might have noticed some ceiling tracks when we were showing you the lights.
 That allows us to do a couple of things.